 DENMARK (NBC 26) — A 67-year-old Pound woman is facing felony charges after investigators say she drove the wrong way on a highway ramp Thanksgiving evening, causing a head-on crash that killed one person and seriously hurt two others.

 Witnesses told deputies Mitchell’s SUV was traveling north in the southbound lanes when it hit the van head-on.
-Victims included a man who later died from his injuries on Nov.
-29, his wife, and their adult son, all of whom suffered significant injuries, according to officials.
+One man in the vehicle later died from his injuries on Nov.
+29. Two others suffered significant injuries.
+The man who died was the adult son of other two passengers in the car, according to a criminal complaint.

 Prosecutors say Mitchell’s blood was drawn under a search warrant after she refused voluntary testing.
 Records show she had a prior OWI conviction from 1989.